 - We require additional information from you for validation purposes.

-We will collect your sensitive data when:
+We will collect sensitive information about you when:

-- We receive medical reports or records as part of your claim
+- We receive medical reports or records as part of your claim;

 - We undertake industry required searches regarding your claims history.

 - What type of information do we collect about you?